-Most fusee movements had anchor escapements, though some had lever escapements or deadbeat escapements.
-Earlier fusee movements had decorative sculpted pillars and pins to hold the plates whereas later models had plain pillars with screws.
-It is one way to tell how old the clock is.
+Most fusee movements were equipped with anchor escapements, though some featured lever or deadbeat escapements.
+Earlier fusee movements often had decorative sculpted pillars and pins to secure the plates, while later models used plain pillars with screws.
+This difference in design is one way to determine the age of the clock.

 Jacob Zech is credited for inventing the fusee in 1525 although drawings of a fusee appear in Leonardo De Vinci’s notebooks.